Aayi’s Recipes Konkan/Konkani food blog, Indian culinary treasures

 4. Reproducing the content without our ‘WRITTEN’ permission is a violation of this Copyright notice, for both commercial or non-commercial purposes.

-5. It is ‘NOT OKAY’, even if you’ve edited the photos, or removed the watermark, the material doesn’t belong to you, so you are not free to use it without our written permission.
+5. It is ‘NOT OKAY’, even if you’ve edited the photos, or removed the watermark, the material doesn’t belong to you, so you are not free to use it.

 Varada, Shilpa – Aayi’s Recipes.